damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electrical/README.md

 - **Comments:**

-   - *An architectural structure shall specify the electricak components and their sub-components.
-For example, the electricak components a robot consist:*
+   - *An architectural structure shall specify the electricam components and their sub-components.
+For example, the electrical components a robot consist:*
      * DC motor
      * A/D converter
      * DC converters
      * Rotor
      * Sensor system
      * Motherboard